Azure/terraform-azurerm-avm-res-resources-resourcegroup/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-ecm-res-resource-resourcegroup
+# Complete Resource Group Deployment

-This module is used to deploy an Azure Resource Group
+This module is used to deploy an Azure Resource Group with all available functionality

 ```hcl
 terraform {